Persistent Software Combining: Wait-free Recoverable Combining

-Before a process $p$ invoking a request $req$ responds, $p$ must persist the value of $S$.
-This should be done independently of whether $p$ has successfully executed the \SC\ of line~\ref{alg:pwfcomb:sc}, for the following reason.
-Otherwise, assume that $req$ responded without $p$ persisting $S$ and then the system crashed.
-Upon recovery, $S$ will point to a $StateRec$ corresponding to some previous state of the object than that in which $p$ read $req$'s response.
-That could violate detectable recoverability.
-For the same reason, executing just the \pwbi\ of line~\ref{alg:pwfcomb:S:pwb} (or line~\ref{alg:pwfcomb:S:pwb-2}) is not enough and the \psynci\ of line~\ref{alg:pwfcomb:S:psync} (or line~\ref{alg:pwfcomb:S:psync-2}) is also needed.
+Before a thread $\mathit{p}$, that has initiated a request $\mathit{req}$, responds, $\mathit{p}$ must persist the value of $\mathit{S}$.
+This should be done independently of whether $\mathit{p}$ has successfully executed the \SC\ of line~\ref{alg:pwfcomb:sc}, for the following reason.
+Assume that $\mathit{p}$ responds for $\mathit{req}$ without persisting $\mathit{S}$ and then the system crashes.
+Upon recovery, $\mathit{S}$ will point to a $\mathit{StateRec}$ corresponding to some previous state of the object than that in which $\mathit{p}$ read $\mathit{req}$'s response.
+This could violate detectable recoverability.
+For the same reason, executing just the \pwbi\ of line~\ref{alg:pwfcomb:S:pwb} (or~\ref{alg:pwfcomb:S:pwb-2}) is not enough and the \psynci\ of line~\ref{alg:pwfcomb:S:psync} (or~\ref{alg:pwfcomb:S:psync-2}) is also needed.